Tuition Assessment and Fee Regulation

-Payment for tuition and fees may be made in full at the Cashier's Office, or online, after registration.
+Payment for tuition and fees may be made in full at the Student Accounts Office, or online, after registration.
 The laboratory and/or course fees are refundable if the course is dropped during the first two weeks of a full term, the first week of a half term or mini-term, or before the second class meeting of a less than one-month mini-term.
 The procedure for obtaining a refund is described in the section "Change of Fees and Refunds."

 Graduate degree-seeking applicants must submit a $60 application fee.
 The application fee is nonrefundable and cannot be credited toward tuition or any other fees.
 When applying via the online application, the application fee can be paid by credit or debit card (Visa, MasterCard, or Discover).
-If a paper application is submitted, the $60 fee must be paid via check or money order (payable to UM-Dearborn).

 Graduate non-degree or guest applications do not require a fee.